 At the same time, selling online gives you the potential to reach a large audience of people — many more than you could hope to reach if you were physically selling products.
 This is a major advantage and it’s another reason that you can make so much money with way less effort than traditional business models.
 The days of door to door salesmen is over!

-Personally, I find that the ability to scale up to be one of the most powerful things about online business.
-Making more money, and using less of time is vitally important to reaching my goal of having more time for hobbies and family.
+Personally, I find that the ability to quickly scale is one of the most powerful things about online business.
+Making more money and using less time was vitally important to reaching my goal relaxing over a cup of coffee (code for enjoying free time).

-To a degree, your profits are still tied to the amount of effort you make but this is a much looser connection than you normally find with a 9-5 job.
-As such, it’s possible to dramatically increase your profits over time as your site gets more traffic and become more popular – even though your actual workload may not increase much at all.
+To a degree, your profits are still tied to the amount of effort you put in but this is a much looser connection than you normally find with a 9-5 job.
+In other words, you still gotta work to build an online business, no matter what you sell.